 If you are a young person and you feel unhappy about something happening to you, you can call Childline on 0800 11 11.

-You can get involved: Keeping the church clean and tidy, maintaining the churchyard, organising fundraising events, contributing to the newsletter or simply making the tea.
+Get involved: Keeping the church clean and tidy, maintaining the churchyard, organising fundraising events, contributing to research of the fascinating heritage or simply making the tea.
 Get involved and do your bit to keep your local church a special place.
 And have fun along the way!
 There is something for everyone.
 See the Events Page to keep up to date with the latest events, news and stories

 We have implemented a policy of no single use plastics